Do you feel like an impostor?

 Look, the fact of the matter is that the work has to be done, and it’s your job.
 It doesn’t really matter how you feel about it.
 (Well, it matters to you, but it doesn’t matter to the outcome.)

 That just wasn’t an option.
-So, during those weeks when I felt like a fraud, an imposter, do you know what I did?
+So, during those weeks when I felt like a fraud, an impostor, do you know what I did?

 I did the work.
 I produced the show.
 I did my job.